 Instructors - Ongoing

 CAC seeks Teaching Artists, for both in-person workshops.
-Please send resume and cover letter to our Education Director, Ashley Lines.
+Please send resume and cover letter to our Education Director, Sara Moore.
 CAC is currently look for instructors that work in the following disciplines:

 Camp & After School Programming (Students ages 5-14)